Debian Project News - May 26th, 2016

-Welcome to this year's thirteen issue of DPN, the newsletter for the Debian community.
+Welcome to this year's second issue of DPN, the newsletter for the Debian community.
 Topics covered in this issue include:

 - Want to continue reading DPN?